litsec/swedish-eid-shibboleth-base/README.md

 * dependency-bom - BOM (Bill of Materials) of dependencies for users of the base packaging of Shibboleth IdP 3.4.X for the Swedish eID Framework.

-* shibboleth-extensions - Implementations that extend the core Shibboleth functionality with:
+* shibboleth-base/shibboleth-extensions - Implementations that extend the core Shibboleth functionality with:
 	* Contexts and extended sub-system support.

 	* Extensions to Shibboleth's attribute support with converters and resolvers.
 The `SAML2AttributeNameToIdMapperService` is a service bean that maps between an SAML v2 attribute name and its corresponding Shibboleth attribute ID.
 This is useful for external authentication implementations that only knows about the actual SAML attribute name and not its Shibboleth ID.